99WeiLi/weili.github.io/content/authors/admin/_index.md

 ## About Me

 Hi there!
 I am Wei Li.
-My research interest is focused on polymer-derived ceramics, particularly on the development of advanced ceramic nanocomposites with tailor-made chemical/phase compositions and microstructures for structural and functional applications in harsh environment.
+I received my PhD degree in Materials Science from the Technical University of Darmstadt in Germany, where I started his first postdoctoral career in the research group of Prof. Ralf Riedel and Prof. Anke Weidenkaff until the end of 2023.
+Since 2024, I have been working as a postdoctoral researcher in Prof. Kathy Lu’s group at the University of Alabama at Birmingham.